ASC members represent more than 65 countries!

 President & Founder

-Ben is a neuroscience PhD candidate and Presidential Fellow at SUNY Buffalo.
-In his research, he is investigating molecular mechanisms underlying social deficits in genetic mouse models of autism spectrum disorder.
+Ben is a postdoctoral fellow at Stanford University and a science communicator.
+In his research, Ben investigates synaptic and molecular mechanisms which regulate social behaviors.
 In his scientific career, Ben aspires to supervise his own research lab and serve as a professor at a university.
 Ben founded the Aspiring Scientists Coalition to provide free, large-scale guidance and mentorship to students in science globally, with hopes that ASC will provide a friendly scientific community for students to share advice, ideas and experiences.
-Ben originates from Buffalo, NY and is a proud member of Bills Mafia.
 In his time outside of the lab, he enjoys reading, spending time outdoors, and sampling/rating chicken wings.

 Ben Oreskovic is a 3rd year undergraduate at Canisius College studying Chemistry.
 Ben plans to go on to earn a PhD in chemistry, specializing in materials science.
 Ben would like to either run his own research lab at a university or work in the research and development industry.
 A fun fact about Ben is that he has been fly fishing since he was 9.
 It's taken Ben all across the country and has gotten him invitations out of the country as well.
 Ben envisions ASC being a welcoming scientific community, that is able to provide invaluable resources to its members, and an open platform to be able to share ideas and experiences.

 Elana Stephan is ASC's Creative & Social Media Director.
 She is a SUNY Buffalo graduate with a bachelor's degree in Marketing.
 Elana hopes to create and curate content that connects with the scientific community.
 In her free time, Elana enjoys crafting and spending time with her golden retriever.